MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/what-s-new-in-admin-center.md

 - On the Active sites page, you can select and replace the root site.
 - On the Active sites page, you can point to a name in the Primary admin column or on the Permissions tab of the details panel and see more info about the person.
 - On the Active sites page, the details panel that appears when you select a site has been redesigned to divide the information among multiple tabs.
-- When you select a site and select **Sharing**, you can change the default sharing link type and default link permissions for the site.
+- On the Active sites page, when you select a site and then select **Sharing**, you can change the default sharing link type and default link permissions for the site.
-- A new experience that lets you manage all site admins in one panel, view site members and visitors, and add site admins to sites that belong to Office 365 groups.
+- On the Active sites page, a new experience lets you manage all site admins in one panel, view site members and visitors, and add site admins to sites that belong to Office 365 groups.
-- The Settings page has been redesigned so you can see the value for settings on the main page.
+- The Settings page has been redesigned to let you see the value for each setting without selecting each one for more info.
 - Classic features can now be found under **More features**.

 ## November 2019